julian1/julian1.github.io/_posts/2017-02-05-keithley-repair.md

 - And since it's four-quadrant power unit, it can not only source but also sink current, acting as active load.

 The SourceMeter was purchased, "for parts or not working".
-An attached service note warned the power-board is burned and not to plug-in the instrument.
+An attached service note warned the power-board is burned and not to plug-in.

 ### First observations